rareval48/Intermediate_CAD/README.md

 # Intermediate_CAD
- The following flies show my progress in CAD.
+The follwing files are my first foray into CAD.

 ## Table of Contents
 * [Table of Contents](#TableOfContents)
 * [Building A Skateboard](#Building_A_Skateboard)